Video shows Las Vegas police arresting ‘Keffe D’ for murder of Tupac Shakur

 LAS VEGAS (KLAS) — Video obtained by 8 News Now in Las Vegas shows Las Vegas Metro police arresting Duane “Keffe D” Davis in connection to the murder of rap icon Tupac Shakur.

-Davis was walking near his Henderson home around 7 a.m. on Friday, Sept.
-29, when officers approached him and took him into custody.
+Davis was walking near his Henderson home at about 7 a.m. on Sept.
+29 when officers approached him and took him into custody.

 “Hey ‘Keffe,’ Metro police, come over here,” an officer is heard saying as Davis walks over toward him.
 An officer then places Davis into handcuffs and puts him into a patrol car.